algorithm-helper/algorithm-helper/content/categories/data-structures/lists/double-ended-queue.md

     }

     /**
-     * Returns the item at the front of the Deque.
+     * Returns the item at the front of the DoubleEndedQueue.
      *
-     * @return the item at the front of the Deque
+     * @return the item at the front of the DoubleEndedQueue
-     * @throws NoSuchElementException if this Deque is empty */ public T peekFront() {
+     * @throws NoSuchElementException if this DoubleEndedQueue is empty */ public T peekFront() {
         if (isEmpty()) {
             throw new NoSuchElementException("peekFront from empty " +
-                    "Deque");
+                    "DoubleEndedQueue");
         }
         return first.item;
     }

     /**
-     * Returns the item at the back of the Deque.
+     * Returns the item at the back of the DoubleEndedQueue.
      *
-     * @return the item at the back of the Deque
+     * @return the item at the back of the DoubleEndedQueue
-     * @throws NoSuchElementException if this Deque is empty */ public T peekBack() {
+     * @throws NoSuchElementException if this DoubleEndedQueue is empty */ public T peekBack() {
         if (isEmpty()) {
             throw new NoSuchElementException("peekBack from empty " +
-                    "Deque");
+                    "DoubleEndedQueue");
         }
         return last.item;
     }

     /**
-     * Returns a String representation of the Deque, in the form
+     * Returns a String representation of the DoubleEndedQueue, in the form
-     * [x0, x1, ... xn] where x0...xn are elements of the Deque in
+     * [x0, x1, ... xn] where x0...xn are elements of the DoubleEndedQueue in
      * forward order.
      *
-     * @return a String representation of the Deque, with elements
+     * @return a String representation of the DoubleEndedQueue, with elements
      *         separated by a comma and space
      */
     public String toString() {